freefrancisco/morse/README.md

 ## What it is
 A program to convert from and to morse code, done as an exercise from the book [Haskell Programming From First Principles](http://haskellbook.com/).
+Also playing around with other haskell concepts, just a fun beginner program to play around with for me.

 ## Install